21396-lestreek/sensorscript_koffieauto/README.md

-> Open deze pagina op [https://21396-lestreek.github.io/sensorscript_koffieauto/](https://21396-lestreek.github.io/sensorscript_koffieauto/)
+> Open this page at [https://21396-lestreek.github.io/sensorscript_koffieauto/](https://21396-lestreek.github.io/sensorscript_koffieauto/)

-## Gebruiken als extensie
+## Use as extension

-Deze repository kan worden toegevoegd als **extensie** in MakeCode.
+This repository can be added as **extension** in MakeCode.

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * klik op **Nieuw project**